FluxML/Flux.jl/docs/src/models/layers.md

 Flux.Recur
 ```

-## Hipster Layers
+## Esoteric Layers
-These are marginally more obscure layers that you probably haven't heard of.
+These are marginally more obscure layers.

 ```@docs
 MaxOut